hashicorp/tfc-workflows-tooling/docs/USAGE.md

 hashicorp/tfci:latest \
 tfci upload --workspace=api-workspace --directory=./terraform
 ```
-Since the bind mount is between the host project root directory and container working directory, you can pass the the relative path to the configuration you wish to upload to Terraform Cloud.
+Since the bind mount is between the host project root directory and container working directory, you can pass the the relative path to the configuration you wish to upload to HCP Terraform.

 ### Piping Json Output